 Axa cited: “More LNG terminals …mean liquid fuels can come from anywhere.”

-Above situations point out developments that previously took place in the coal market, which appeared as a globally traded commodity in the second half of the 20th century as many suppliers began serving hubs of big demand in America, Europe and Asia.
+The above situations point out developments that previously took place in the coal market, which appeared as a globally traded commodity in the second half of the 20th century as many suppliers began serving hubs of big demand in America, Europe and Asia.

-For LNG imports, Asian importers have to pay almost $14 per British thermal units (mmBtu) although North America earns advantages because of its lowest gas prices at around $3.5 per million mmBtu.
+Asian importers have to pay almost $14 per British thermal units (mmBtu) for LNG imports, although North America earns advantages because of its lowest gas prices at around $3.5 per million mmBtu.

-Russia, Norway and North Africa import natural gas to Europe through pipeline and charge around $11 per mmBtu.
+Russia, Norway and North Africa import natural gas to Europe through a pipeline and charge around $11 per mmBtu.